 Last week I wrote about some of the weirdness of moving back into my childhood home for a month.
 It's a little different than it was when I was an isolated only child growing up here, though: my childhood home is now a commune and functioning eco-retreat type thing called Sacred Groves.
 At any given time, there are a mix of a half dozen to a dozen adults and children living here, walking the paths I used to haunt alone.

 I have this much to say about visiting the family commune: it's never boring.
 When I come to visit my mom and her partner, I never have any idea which of the dozen little structures on the land they'll be staying in.
-Is mom in her school bus/shed/trailer thing she calls the Gypsy Camp?
+Is mom in her school bus/shed/trailer thing?
 Or is she back in the Round House?
 Who's sleeping in that old camper that got a deck that turned into a little room?
 In addition to this, I never have any idea where I'M staying — will it be the guest room in the Round House?
 One of the yurts nearby?
 It might be the Moonlodge — but since men aren't allowed to sleep there, that doesn't work if Dre's with me.

 As an intentional community, Sacred Groves seem defined by almost constant shift.
 My mom's partner likes to build things (I've joked she's like the Sarah Winchester of Sacred Groves), and the kind of people attracted to communal hippie living can be in transitional phases — there was that weird woman who showed up with the goats for a few months.
 The guy who originally moved here single and eventually moved away with a wife and twin babies.
 Sometimes you show up and there's a roaming pack of feral resident children beating their way through the forest or hopping endlessly on the trampoline.
 Sometimes (like today), Tavi and I are the only people on the land.
 Residents come and go.